What is Altitude Testing

-Altitude testing (i.e. verification of survivability or functionality of equipment when exposed to low air pressure levels) is a mandatory part of the qualification process for any device designed for installation on board air or spacecraft.
-Alternatively, products unrelated to aerospace applications often require altitude testing in order demonstrate ability to survive stresses occurring during air transport.
+Altitude testing verifies the survivability and functionality of equipment when exposed to low air pressure.
+It forms a mandatory part of the qualification process for devices intended for installation on board aircraft or spacecraft.
+Products outside aerospace may also require an altitude test to demonstrate their ability to withstand stresses encountered during air transport.

-Austest Labs is currently the only independent test house in Australia holding formal accreditation for Low Pressure (Altitude) testing in accordance with defence standards such as MIL-STD-810, RTCA DO-160 and DEF STAN 00-35, as well as many commercial ones including:
+Austest is currently the only independent Australian pressure laboratory formally accredited for low-pressure (altitude) testing to key defence standards, including MIL-STD-810, RTCA DO-160, and DEF STAN 00-35, as well as many commercial standards.

 • MIL-STD-810G